 - Earns at least a 2.0 semester GPA.

 It is the responsibility of each student to track their own progress and academic standing.
 However, the Financial Aid Office will attempt to notify students of warning/suspension standing after the end of each term.

 Title IV Financial Aid Class Attendance Policy

 Students receiving federal financial aid must attend class on a regular basis AND maintain satisfactory academic progress.
 If a student fails to attend class on a regular basis, their financial aid could be suspended.
-The Federal Return of Title IV Funds calculation, for students who cease attending classes, is based on class attendance records as provided by the student’s instructor(s).
+For students who cease attending classes, the Federal Return of Title IV Funds calculation is based on class attendance records as provided by the student’s instructor(s).
 To establish attendance in online courses, the student must actively participate in the course by submitting assignments or by earning course points.
 Logging on does not constitute attendance.
-If the student received Federal student aid, and stopped attending class, they may be required to repay the aid.
+If the student received federal student aid and stopped attending class, they may be required to repay the aid.